 Henrico County Solicitation of Prostitution DISMISSED

-Our Henrico VA Criminal Defense Attorneys represented a client who was arrested for solicitation of prostitution in violation of Va.
+Our Henrico VA Criminal Defense Attorneys represented a client arrested for soliciting prostitution in violation of Va.
 Code 18.2-346.
 The client responded to an ad for escort services on the Internet.
 The client arrived at a hotel in Henrico as the ad instructed.
-The “escort” was actually an undercover police officer.
+The “escort” was an undercover police officer.
 The Police were conducting a sting operation.
-The entire encounter was being recorded on video.
+The entire encounter was recorded on video.
 Our client subsequently made an offer to exchange money for a sex act.
-Our client was devastated with his poor decision making and was terrified that this mistake would ruin his life.
+Our client was devastated by his poor decision-making and was terrified that this mistake would ruin his life.
 We convinced the court to dismiss the case based on various mitigating factors.